-In this notice, OSHA announces its final decision to expand the scope of recognition for Curtis-Strauss LLC, as a Nationally Recognized Testing Laboratory (NRTL).
+In this notice, OSHA announces the final decision to expand the scope of recognition for Curtis-Strauss LLC (CSL), as a Nationally Recognized Testing Laboratory (NRTL).

-The expansion of the scope of recognition becomes effective on January 23, 2017.Start Further Info
+The expansion of the scope of recognition becomes effective on April 26, 2019.

 FOR FURTHER INFORMATION CONTACT: